App öffnen

 Admit impediments.
 Love is not love

-Which alters when it a
+Which alters when i

 Sources and Further Reading